vfavorito/daily-planner/README.md

 ![SaveButton](images/saveBtn.png)

 ### Example
-Here is a link to the Quiz:  [https://vfavorito.github.io/daily-planner/](https://vfavorito.github.io/daily-planner/)
+Here is a link to the Planner:  [https://vfavorito.github.io/daily-planner/](https://vfavorito.github.io/daily-planner/)

 ### Installation
 To install this project simply clone this repository to your local directory and access it using Visual Studio Code